Arreton

 Niton has a short 16th century

 tower, with a 17th century recessed spire.
-It contains six bells, which
+It

-have had to be hung on three tiers of two because of the small tower size, in a
+of two because of the small tower size, in a metal frame.

 ceiling.